Patrick Brice: Career

 Brice was born and raised in Grass Valley, California.
 He graduated with a BFA from California Institute of the Arts (CalArts) School of Film & Video.
 Creep, his first feature-film as director/writer/actor (co-starring Mark Duplass), was produced by Blumhouse Productions: it premiered at SXSW 2014 and was released through Netflix.
 His second feature as director/writer, The Overnight (with Adam Scott, Taylor Schilling and Jason Schwartzman) premiered at the 2015 Sundance Film Festival and was released by The Orchard.
 He wrote and directed Creep 2, starring Duplass and Desiree Akhavan: it was released in 2017 through Netflix.
 His latest film as director, Corporate Animals, starring Ed Helms and Demi Moore, premiered at the 2019 Sundance Film Festival.

 In March 2019 it was announced that Brice would direct the Netflix slasher film There's Someone Inside Your House, an adaptation of the 2017 novel of the same name by Stephanie Perkins, with Henry Gayden writing the script.
-It was produced by 21 Laps Entertainment and Atomic Monster Productions.
+It was produced by 21 Laps Entertainment and Atomic Monster.
 The film was released on October 6, 2021.

 In July 2020, it was announced that Brice would develop, write and direct a film adaptation for HBO Max based on Owen Laukkanen's suspense thriller novel titled The Wild.